stratumn/go-indigonode/doc/conventions.md

 Libp2p and Multiaddr packages are exceptions and are usually distributed using the [gx](https://github.com/whyrusleeping/gx) package manager.
-It uses IPFS to fetch the packages.
+They use IPFS to fetch the packages.

 ## Git